After a long and strenuous day a sauna session will leave you feeling relaxed, revitalized, and centered.

 One of the most impressive things that the Freedom manages to do is to cram a lot of infrared heaters into a small space without making the aesthetics of the sauna suffer.
 Yes, there are heaters on basically every available surface – but somehow, that doesn’t stop this sauna from looking great.
 It’s also got a great control scheme with fantastic speakers, though it’d be nice to see a sauna that is a bit more modern in terms of sound.
 Even with that said, the control panel works well and is easy to reach, making it easy to adjust the sauna even in the middle of the experience.

 The flaws here are fewer flaws and more nitpicks.
 Yes, Bluetooth would be nice.
 And a little more space in the infrared sauna would really make this a more effective multi-person sauna.
-Even with that said, this is still one of the better infrared saunas you’ll find on the market and definitely an infrared unit that’s worth a look.
+Even with that said, this is still one of best infrared saunas you’ll find on the market and definitely an infrared unit that’s worth a look.

 13. Idealsauna Portable